Syed Naseer Hussain

 Syed Naseer Hussain was born in a Kannadiga Muslim family on 10 June 1970 in Channagiri, district Davanagere, Karnataka, India.
-His father is Syed Hafeez, and his mother was Akhtar Unnisa.
-His father was a traffic inspector with KSRTC (Karnataka State Road Transport Corporation) and the President of the KSRTC Employees' Union.
+His father is Syed Hafeez, and his mother is Late.
+Akhtar Unnisa.
+His father worked as traffic inspector with KSRTC (Karnataka State Road Transport Corporation) and was elected President of the KSRTC Employees’ Union.
 His mother retired as the Head Mistress of the Government Urdu Higher Primary School, Cowl Bazaar, Ballari.
 His parents resided in Ballari, Karnataka.

-Since childhood, Naseer has been strongly influenced by parent's lives and thinking.
-His father's life as a trade union leader who fought for equality and inclusion paved the way for his social activism and commitment to fight to social justice.
+Since childhood, Naseer has been strongly influenced by his parents’ lives’ and thinking.
+His father’s life as a trade union leader who tirelessly worked for the betterment of labour and fought for their rights paved the way for Naseer’s social activism and commitment to fight for social justice.
 His parents encouraged modern education and were progressive in their outlook.